 Sweat not, dear reader!
 Disaster preparedness is a journey, and it begins with a single step.
 We’ll be here with you through it all, until your Go Bag is ready to go and beyond.
 You’ll be on top of the world with your backpack full of your most important… hold on; let’s break this down:

 Your Go Bag is the bag you grab when you have less than 30 minutes to get to safety.
 In some disasters, that window could shrink to as little as one minute because something really bad is happening RIGHT NOW.

 Your Go Bag is what you will grab when you have to evacuate your home.

 It’s full of the items that will help you get through the first three days of a disaster.

 It’s also what you’ll be carrying when you walk into the gymnasium that has been designated as an emergency shelter and register for a cot.
 Can you even imagine?
 Here’s hoping there’s some good stuff in there.

 Here’s hoping the exhausted volunteer running that card table has enough cots for your whole family, while we’re at it!

 So… What type of bag?
 And how many?

 A bag that straps onto your dog’s back would be genius if your dog is the backpacking type.
-A cat would never stand for such a thing.
-So you’ll have to calculate carrying a bag for their belongings as well.
+Make your dog pull their weight.
+If they love that kibble, they will be happy to carry it.

-Now that we know what a Go Bag is, it’s time to break down what all you should put in it.
+Now that we know what a Go Bag is, it’s time to break down what you should put in it.